hapax/hapax.github.io/assets/bloch.md

 - bit/phase flip channel;
 - depolarization.

-There are various bugs to be fixed in future editions.
+You can also drag the sphere around with the mouse.
+Various bugs to be fixed in future editions!

 ---